Feet can be added to cabinets through the Cabinet Specification dialog or by placing them as independent symbols.

 To add feet to a cabinet using the Cabinet Specification

-Select a cabinet you'd like to apply feet to and click on the Open Object edit button.
+Select a cabinet you'd like to apply feet to using the Select Objects tool, then click on the Open Object edit button.

 On the Accessories panel of the Cabinet Specification dialog: